Australian Capital Territory: Development throughout 20th century

-In 1911, an international competition to design the future capital was held, which was won by the Chicago architect Walter Burley Griffin in 1912.
+In 1911, an international competition to design the future capital was held; it was won by the Chicago architect Walter Burley Griffin in 1912.
 The official naming of Canberra occurred on 12 March 1913 and construction began immediately.

 After Griffin's departure following difficulty in implementing his project, the Federal Capital Advisory Committee was established in 1920 to advise the government of the construction efforts.
 The committee had limited success meeting its goals.
 However, the chairman, John Sulman, was instrumental in applying the ideas of the garden city movement to Griffin's plan.
 The committee was replaced in 1925 by the Federal Capital Commission.

 In 1930, the ACT Advisory Council was established to advise the minister for territories on the community's concerns.
-In 1934, Supreme Court of the Australian Capital Territory was established.
+In 1934, the Supreme Court of the Australian Capital Territory was established.

 From 1938 to 1957, the National Capital Planning and Development Committee continued to plan the further expansion of Canberra.
-However, the National Capital Planning and Development Committee did not have executive power, and decisions were made on the development of Canberra without the committee's consultation.
+However, it did not have executive power, and decisions were made on the development of Canberra without consulting the committee.
 During this time, Prime Minister Robert Menzies regarded the state of the national capital as an embarrassment.

 After World War II, there was a shortage of housing and office space in Canberra.
 A Senate Select Committee hearing was held in 1954 to address its development requirements.
 This Committee recommended the creation of a single planning body with executive power.
 Consequently, the National Capital Planning and Development Committee was replaced by the National Capital Development Commission in 1957.
 The National Capital Development Commission ended four decades of disputes over the shape and design of Lake Burley Griffin and construction was completed in 1964 after four years of work.
 The completion of the centrepiece of Griffin's design finally laid the platform for the development of Griffin's Parliamentary Triangle.